Brand architecture strategy is an inside-out approach to organizing your product and service offerings.

 The challenge was that our client serves a diverse market, both in product offering and target audience.

 “The art of design is to make complicated things simple.”

 Former SVP Design at Yahoo!

 Before addressing the website content and organization, we first needed to address brand architecture.

 This client built an extremely successful business over multiple generations.
 Their products are targeted toward several diverse customer segments — selling to both B2B and B2C customers — with all products being extensively customizable and bespoke.

 By clearly organizing the products and options as well as paying special attention to the various customer segments, we were able to create a very logical brand architecture.
 One that was simple to understand and which importantly leveraged the ‘wow’ factor of the whole business.

-We applied this to their website to create a simple, clear and compelling user journey that best supports each customer type.
+We built a website to work more effectively for their prospects — creating a simple, clear and compelling user journey that best supports each business segment and offer.

 Supported by the efficacy of the new brand architecture and website, this client now has a backlog of 2+ years.